Black Box Work Extraction and Composite Hypothesis Testing

 We would also like to understand the asymptotic limit as Theorem~\ref{theorem: asymptotic GPO}.
 However, the structure of the composite hypothesis is more involved in this case because of the correlation between different subsystems generated by the pinching channel.
 This prevents us from directly applying the prior results on composite quantum Stein's lemma~\cite{Brandao_Adversarial_Hypothesis,Berta_2021_On_Composite_HT,Bergh2023composite}.
 Indeed, when correlation is present in a composite hypothesis, Stein's lemma can become extremely difficult to handle~\cite{Brandao2010_A_generalization_of,Berta2022_on_a_gap}.
 Nevertheless, we show that quantum Stein's lemma holds in our setting.
+(Proof in Appendix C.2.) \begin{lem} For an arbitrary sequence $\qty{\mS^{\rm TP}_n(S)}_{n=1}^\infty$ of the sets , it holds that